Quote-request guide

 Teams that want designed conversation flows, Question actions, saved visitor attributes, Add to leads, LiveChat transfer, and follow-up lists around quote requests.

-ChatBot.com is useful for structured data capture, but flow design does not prove a safe final quote.
+ChatBot.com is useful for structured data capture, but flow design does not prove a safe final quote by itself.
 Check every downstream action before it touches price, accounts, invoices, availability, or customer promises.

 Check ChatBot.com